DUI Enforcement Operations Planned this Weekend

-High Visibility Enforcement using both DUI checkpoints and DUI Saturation Patrols have proven to lower the number of persons killed and injured in alcohol or drug impaired crashes.
+High Visibility Enforcement using both DUI checkpoints and DUI Saturation Patrols has proven to lower the number of persons killed and injured in alcohol or drug impaired crashes.
 Research shows that crashes involving an impaired driver can be reduced by up to 20 percent when well-publicized proactive DUI operations are conducted routinely.

 Officers will be looking for signs of alcohol and/or drug impairment.
 When possible, specially trained officers will be available to evaluate those suspected of drug-impaired driving, which now accounts for a growing number of impaired driving crashes.